 The Irish Love of Guinness

-Fondly known as "The Black Stuff" in Ireland, Guinness Stout is a very dark beer with a rich, roasted flavor that lends wonderful earthy, wheaten tones to food, and a tasty dimension to Irish dishes.
+Fondly known as "The Black Stuff" in Ireland, Guinness Stout is a very dark stout beer with a rich, roasted flavor that lends wonderful earthy, wheaten tones to food, and a tasty dimension to Irish dishes.

 It's very different to regular light Irish beer.
 Guinness is made with unmalted barley and hops, making Guinness a beer with a high level of fiber.
 It contains a heavy concentration of roasted barley, and less water than light beers.